Malawi: Agriculture and industry

 Other exported goods are cotton, peanuts, wood products, and apparel.
-The main destination locations for the country's exports are South Africa, Germany, Egypt, Zimbabwe, the United States, Russia, and the Netherlands.
+The destinations for exports are South Africa, Germany, Egypt, Zimbabwe, the United States, Russia, and the Netherlands.
 Malawi currently imports an estimated US$1.625 billion in goods per year, with the main commodities being food, petroleum products, consumer goods, and transportation equipment.
-The main countries that Malawi imports from are South Africa, India, Zambia, Tanzania, the US, and China.
+Main importing countries are South Africa, India, Zambia, Tanzania, the US, and China.

-In 2016, Malawi was hit by a drought, and in January 2017, the country reported an outbreak of armyworms around Zomba.
+In 2016, Malawi was hit by a drought, and in January 2017 there was an outbreak of armyworms around Zomba.
 The moth is capable of wiping out entire fields of corn, the staple grain of residents.
-On 14 January 2017, the agriculture minister George Chaponda reported that 2,000 hectares of crop had been destroyed, having spread to nine of twenty-eight districts.
+Agriculture minister George Chaponda reported that 2,000 hectares of crop had been destroyed, having spread to nine of 28 districts.